-The practicum (research experience) offers a unique opportunity for fellows to work in a DOE national laboratory setting alongside some of the world's most respected scientists.
-It also provides rare insight into how fellows' scientific interests can be used to further research critical to the nation.
+This 12-week research experience provides fellows an exceptional opportunity to work in a DOE national laboratory with some of the world's most respected scientists.
+Fellows use the time to learn new skills and expand their research capabilities beyond their thesis study areas.
+It also gives them rare insight into how their scientific interests advance research critical to the nation.

-Each site has dedicated a staff member in the role of practicum coordinator.
-These individuals assist fellows in finding a practicum host and help them with questions over the course of the experience.
+Each site designates a staff member to serve as practicum coordinator, helping fellows find a practicum host and addressing questions throughout the experience.